-We have audited the financial statements of MiLOC Group Limited and its subsidiaries (the 'Group') for the year ended 31 December 2019 which comprise the Consolidated statement of comprehensive income for the year ended 31 December 2019; the Consolidated statement of financial position as at 31 December 2019; the Consolidated statement of cash flows for the year then ended; the Consolidated statement of changes in equity for the year then ended; and the Consolidated notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law and International Financial Reporting Standards (IFRSs).
+We have audited the financial statements of MiLOC Group Limited and its subsidiaries (the "Group") for the year ended 31 December 2020, which comprise:

+- the Consolidated statement of comprehensive income for the year ended 31 December 2020; - the Consolidated statement of financial position as at 31 December 2020; - the Consolidated statement of changes in equity for the year then ended; - the Consolidated statement of cash flows for the year then ended; and - the Consolidated notes to the financial statements, including a summary of significant accounting policies.

+The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and International Financial Reporting Standards (IFRSs).

-In our opinion:
+In our opinion, the financial statements:

-the financial statements give a true and fair view of the state of the group's affairs as at 31 December 2019 and of the group's loss for the year then ended;

-the group financial statements have been properly prepared in accordance with International Financial Reporting Standards;
+- give a true and fair view of the state of the Group's affairs as at 31 December 2020 and of the Group's loss for the period then ended; and - have been properly prepared in accordance with IFRSs